vimalj/Appium/README.md

 # Creating eclipse project and Other Compatibility checks for debugging
-> Create maven project simple
+> Create maven project simple ;
-> create new package under src/test/java
+> create new package under src/test/java ;
-> create new class under the package created and include your test java code
+> create new class under the package created and include your test java code ;
 > Dependency need to be added in **pom.xml** file of the simple maven project according to compatible version as required.
-You need to change versions if getting errors
+You need to change versions if getting errors;

 **Appium Java Client version must be compatible with Selenium client**
 <link> https://github.com/appium/java-client </link>